Eugénie Fougère

 Eugénie Fougère (12 April 1870 – 6 February 1946) was a French vaudeville and music hall dancer and singer.
 She was often called a soubrette − a flirtatious or frivolous woman − known for her eye-catching outfits, frisky movements, suggestive demeanor, and for her rendition of the popular "cakewalk dance," which in her own style included "negro" rhythms and paces.
-She should not be confounded with the frequenter of the French demi-monde also named Eugénie Fougère although the two knew each other, mixed in the same circles and even lived in the same street in Paris for a while.
+She should not be confused with the frequenter of the French demi-monde also named Eugénie Fougère although the two knew each other, mixed in the same circles and even lived in the same street in Paris for a while.

-Fougère, despite her image as a frivolous dance-hall star, was also an innovator, who, according to one theatre critic was "a precursor who introduced the repertoire of foreign songs and dances from every country into the café-concert well before this repertoire became fashionable".
+Fougère, despite her image as a frivolous dance-hall star, was also an innovator.
+According to one theatre critic "this wild little diva was always dressed in the most outlandish outfits, resplendent in the most incongruous colours" but was also "a precursor who introduced the repertoire of foreign songs and dances from every country into the café-concert well before this repertoire became fashionable".